RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 convey appreciable survival.
 As both of these works were performed in a strain in which the only mechanosensitive channel was MscL, it remains unknown how the presence of the other channel species would alter the number of MscL needed for complete survival.
-To explore the contribution of another channel to survival, the mechanosensitive channel of small conductance MscS was also queried in van den Berg et al. The authors found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%.
 In our experiments, we observed a maximum survival probability of approximately 80\% even with close to 1000 MscL channels per cell.
 It is possible that the combined effort of the six other mechanosensitive channels would make up for some if not all of the remaining 20\%.
-Both van den Berg et al. and this work show that there is still much to be learned with respect to the interplay between the various species of mechanosensitive channel as well as their regulation.
+To explore the contribution of another channel to survival, van den Berg et al. also queried the contribution of MscS, another mechanosensitive channel, to survival in the absence of any other species of mechansensitive channel.
+It was found that over the explored range of MscS channel copy numbers, the maximum survival rate was approximately 50\%, suggesting that different mechanosensitive channels have an upper limit to how much protection they can convey.
+Both van den Berg et al. and our work show that there is still much to be learned with respect to the interplay between the various species of mechanosensitive channel as well as their regulation.

 &nbsp;&nbsp;&nbsp;&nbsp; Recent work has shown that both magnitude and the rate of osmotic down shock are important factors in determining cell survival